ucl-exoplanets/deepARTransit/README.md

 # DeepARTransit
-DeepARTransit is a Python/Tensorflow library for de-trending transit light curves.
+DeepARTransit (Deep Auto-Regressive Transit) is a Python/Tensorflow library for de-trending transit light curves.
 It implements a stacked Long Short-Term Memory network nicknamed TLCD-LSTM (standing for *Transit Light Curve Detrending LSTM*), which:
 - is trained to predict the next step mean and standard deviation of a gaussian likelihood.
 - is used for interpolating the input time-series on an inner chunk - typically on the in-transit time for transit light curves.